-The Scientific Programme Committee for the fourth Child in the City International Seminar in Leeds will ensure the review and preparation of a high-quality programme with a variety of speakers:
+The Scientific Programme Committee for the fourth Child in the City International Seminar in Leeds ensured the review and preparation of a high-quality programme with a variety of speakers:

 Lia Karsten (MSc/ Ph.D.) is President of the Child in the City Scientific Committee and an associate professor of Urban Geographies at the University of Amsterdam.
 She is an internationally recognized expert in the field of urban childhood, changing family life and the use of urban public space.
 She has published several books and many papers in high standard scientific journals.
 Lia is the author of the most cited paper in Children’s Geographies (Karsten, 2005).
 In 2013 she received an honorary doctorate from the Uppsala University, Sweden.
 She was a visiting professor in Hong Kong and New York.
 For more information about her www.uva.nl/profile/